MauveMagician/protect-the-heart-planet/README.md

 Worm enemy, goblin enemy, mushroom enemy, bunny, flower, bird, bat and other sprites used in this program are from the PIXEL ART METROIDVANIA ASSET PACK by o_lobster.
 This project does not contain the entire asset pack. https://o-lobster.itch.io/platformmetroidvania-pixel-art-asset-pack

+CC0 Lofi music collection used (and shared converted to OGG) in this program by Tad Miller https://opengameart.org/content/lofi-compilation https://www.youtube.com/c/Tadon

 Interface icons used in this program are by Kenney https://kenney.itch.io/kenney-game-assets-1

 Carrot sprite by palomaironique (Submitted to OpenGameArt by qubodup) https://opengameart.org/content/easter-carrot-pick-up-item